 To protect your home, yourself, and those working on your roof, don’t even consider working with a roofing company unless they are licensed and have insurance.
 They should have proof they are licensed and insured, and make these qualifications public knowledge.
 If your roofer is not insured or licensed, you’ll likely be liable for any damages or injuries that occur during or because of the work they do for you.

-Roofers Who Attempt to Negotiate Insurance Claims
+Roofers Who Don’t Assist with Insurance Claims

 Roofers Who Communicate Poorly (or Not at All)